Psychologist

 No matter the cause, distress in a relationship can lead to many problems including codependency, stress, unhappiness, depression, fear, and anxiety.
 You may hope your relationship troubles just go away on their own, but a troubled relationship may only worsen.

-There are many treatment strategies available to help a person, couple, or family who is having relationship problems.
+In helping my clients I have found that there are many treatment strategies available to help a person, couple, or family who is having relationship problems.
 These strategies include individual psychotherapy, counseling, personal coaching, mediation, couples counseling, and family therapy.
 All of these strategies can help resolve conflicts, help heal wounds, and put a relationship back on a healthy track and help keep it positive.

 Tackling problems early is important since the longer a problem is left unresolved, the harder it usually is to resolve.
 Improving a relationship can start with the individual and, if possible, extend to the other person(s) in the relationship.
 If at least one person is clear and reasoned about what they want and more consistent about how they ask for it, the whole relationship can begin to be put on a healthier foundation.

-In romantic and intimate relationships, working with both partners may be necessary.
 Marriage or couples counseling can help you rebuild and strengthen your relationship.
 Or the counseling may help you decide that you both will be better off if you drastically alter or end the relationship.
 Couples, marriage, and family counseling can give you the tools to communicate better, negotiate differences, problem solve, love and even argue in a healthier way.
-This type of counseling can be short term helping you in only a few sessions to get through a crises or specific problem.
-Or you may need counseling over a longer period of time, particularly if your relationship has greatly deteriorated.

 Additional Information